copier-org/copier/docs/configuring.md

 -   CLI flags: `--data-file`
 -   Default value: N/A

-As an alternative to [`--data`][data] you can also pass the path to a YAML file that contains your data.
+As an alternative to [`-d, --data`](#data) you can also pass the path to a YAML file that contains your data.

-!!! info
-    Not supported in `copier.yml` or API calls.
+!!! info Not supported in `copier.yml` or API calls.
 Only supported through the CLI.

 !!! example